AOSC-Archive/aosc-wiki/developers/aosc-os/known-patch-release-rules.md

 | Telegram Desktop | Version usually formatted `x.y.z`, updates to `z` could be regarded as patch-level releases, but only if this particular release is not marked as "Pre-release".
 [Source](https://github.com/telegramdesktop/tdesktop/releases). |
 | Semantic Versioning, in general | If projects have versions, say, `x.y.z`  or even at times `x.y.z.n`, then any updates to `z` or `n` could be regarded as patch-level releases. may be even or odd numbers, unless otherwise specified, like in the example of GNOME.
 [Source](https://semver.org/). |

-# Table of Known Unpredictable Update Rules
+# Table of Known Unreliable Update Rules

 The packages and projects found below should never be updated via the Stable channel.